Optimizing System Performance

 The program stores hosts statistics, raw ping reply data and all registered events for each host.
 With the default monitoring settings, it takes about 2.5 MB per host per month (0.2 MB for storing statistics and 2.3 MB for storing raw ping reply data), so make sure you have enough free space to store this data.
 The SQLite database is stored on the file system of the server, so make sure the hard drive space is sufficient to store the collected data.

 To optimize the disk usage over time, the program may delete old data for each host automatically.
-You can configure the program to automatically clean up old data on the Monitoring Statistics and Connectivity Events pages of the program preferences.
+You can configure the program to automatically clean up old data on the Monitoring Statistics page of the program preferences.

 To save the disk space, the program skips storing the raw ping reply data by default if you monitor over 5000 hosts.
 You can configure the program to store raw ping reply data on the Monitoring Statistics page of the program preferences.
 Make sure you have sufficient free space available to store the data.